 5.3.
-SSM/I and SSMIS
+SSM/I, SSMIS, AMSR-E and AMSR2

-The microwave LST product will be built using radiances observed by the Special Sensor Microwave/Imagers (SSM/I since 1987) and its more recent version the Special Sensor Microwave Imagers Sounder (SSMIS since 2003).
-These instruments fly on board Defence Meteorological Satellite Program (DMSP) near polar orbiting satellites, providing passive microwave observations twice a day with an incident angle of 53 degrees.
-The main characteristics of these instruments are presented in Table 7.
+The microwave LST product is built using radiances observed by two families of polar orbiter instruments sharing several observing channels at close frequencies.
+The first one includes the Special Sensor Microwave/Imagers (SSM/I since 1987) and its more recent version the Special Sensor Microwave Imagers Sounder (SSMIS since 2003).
+These instruments fly on board Defence Meteorological Satellite Program (DMSP), providing passive microwave observations twice a day with an incident angle of 53 degrees.
+The main characteristics of these instruments are presented in Table 24.
 Instrument swath widths are close to 1400 (SSM/I) and 1700 (SSMIS) km, providing a 1-2 days revisiting time depending on acquisition latitude.
+The second sensor series includes the Advanced Microwave Scanning Radiometer for Earth Observing System (AMSR-E, since 2002) and its successor AMSR-2 (since 2014).
+Similar to SSM/I and SSMIS, the revisit time is 1-2 days, but observations are taken at a larger incidence angle of 55 degrees and the swath widths are 1450 km for both instruments.

-land surface End-To-End ECV Uncertainty Budget Ref.: Version: LST-CCI-D2.3-E3UB 2.0
+land surface temperature cci End-To-End ECV Uncertainty Budget Ref.: LST-CCI-D2.3-E3UB

+Version: 3.0

-temperature WP2.5- DEL-2.3 Date: 26-Nov-2021
+WP2.5- DEL-2.3 Date: 10-Feb-2023

-cci Page: 52
+Page: 53

 Instrument Channels (GHz) Ground Resolution (km) Satellite platform (years) Equator Overpass Time

 SSM/I 19.35 69x43 F13 (1995-2008) ~6.30 AM/PM

 22.235 50x40

 37.0 37x28

 85.50 15x13

 SSMIS 19.35 73x41 F17 (2009-2015) ~6.30 AM/PM

-22.235 73x41 F18 (2016-2020)
+22.235 73x41

 37.0 41x31

 91.665 14x13

+AMSR-E 18.7 27x16 Aqua (2002-2011) 1.30AM/PM

+23.8 32x18

+36.5 14x8

+89.0 6x4

+AMSR2 18.7 22x14 GCOM-W1 (2014 1.30AM/PM

+23.8 26x15

+36.5 12x7

+89.0 5x3

-Table 21: Instrument characteristics for SSM/I [RD-46] and SSMIS [RD-47].
-Vertically and horizontally polarizedBTs are available at all frequencies, apart from the 22.235 GHz channel, which is only vertically polarized.
-SSMISalso observe at other frequencies, but only the ones used for the LST estimation are listed.
-The ground resolutioncorresponds to the 3db-Field of View (FOV) of the projected ground footprint.
+Table 24: Instrument characteristics for SSM/I [RD-46], SSMIS [RD-47], AMSR-E, and AMSR2 [RD-62].
+Vertically and horizontally polarized BTs are available at all frequencies, apart from the 22.235 GHz channel of SSM/I, SSMIS, and AMSR-E, which is only vertically polarized.
+SSMIS, AMSR-E, and AMSR2 also observe at other frequencies, but only the ones used for the LST estimation are listed.
+The ground resolution corresponds to the 3dB-Field of View (FOV) of the projected ground footprint.

 SSM/I and SSMIS are differently designed instruments and not just one sequential instrument series.
-As SSMIS provides a continuation of the basic SSM/I observed frequencies, both instruments can be used together to build a data record of brightness temperatures.
+As SSMIS provides a continuation of the basic SSM/I observed frequencies, both instruments can be used together to build a data record of brightness temperatures at a common overpass time of ~6AM/PM.
 Nevertheless, they are not expected to give identical brightness temperatures per se, and the sensors require an inter-calibration before their brightness temperatures can be used to derive the microwave LST data record.
-For the LST\cci project, the brightness temperatures are sourced from the Fundamental Climate Data Record of Microwave Imager Radiances [RD-48], where the brightness temperatures from the different SSM/I and SSMIS instruments have been inter-calibrated to reduce changes related to inter-sensor differences.
-A common LST retrieval is then applied to process the whole Terabyte data record.
+For the LST\cci project, the brightness temperatures are sourced from the Fundamental Climate Data Record of Microwave Imager Radiances (FCDR-MW) put together by the Satellite Application Facility on Climate Monitoring (CM-SAF) [RD-48], where the brightness temperatures from the different SSM/I and SSMIS instruments have been inter-calibrated to reduce changes related to inter-sensor differences.